gabefair/ChisslR/README.md

 Then run the `download_chissl_mongodb` command located in `helpers/data-prep.R`

 Create a mongo db by the name of `chissl` and then import the downloaded `chissl.agz` by performing a `mongorestore` or by using studio3T.
-This command might work `mongorestore --db chissl chissl.agz`
+This command might work `mongorestore --db chissl --gzip --archive=chissl.agz`

 Run the backend chissl flask (python) server located in the chissl folder. `python server.py -p 8891 -d -m localhost`